-Also, don’t forget the 2 famous onsen that are located in the way up to the mountain (Kukatsu Onsen and Manza Onsen).
+Also, don’t forget the 2 famous onsen that are located on the way up to the mountain (Kukatsu Onsen and Manza Onsen).

 Elevation: 5,197 ft (ca. 1,584 meters)

 Mount Hakkoda (八甲田山) is located in the northernmost part of Honshu island, in Aomori prefecture.
-It consists of more than 10 volcanoes divided in 2 groups.
+It consists of more than 10 volcanoes divided into 2 groups.

 Even if it is an active volcano, there has been no documented eruption since 1550.